 Although the scientific statement includes many updates, one major focus in terms of lifestyle factors that contribute to resistant hypertension is the role of sleep disorders, according to Carey.

 “When people think of sleep disorders, they often think of obstructive sleep apnea, but we’ve actually expanded this area to cover sleep deprivation as well,” he told Cardiology Today.
-“If a patient is not getting a sufficient amount of sleep, particularly less than 6 hours of sleep at night, or if they’re getting up or waking up multiple times during the night, they’re not getting enough REM sleep.
-In turn, this can elevate BP and contribute to or actually cause resistant hypertension.”
+“If a patient is not getting a sufficient amount of sleep, particularly less than 6 hours of sleep at night, or if they’re waking up multiple times during the night, they’re not getting enough REM sleep.
+In turn, poor sleep quality can elevate BP and contribute to or actually cause resistant hypertension.”

 Next steps in treatment